MPH Master of Public Health (on campus)

 Equity and Merit Scholarships

-We offer Equity and Merit Scholarships to academically excellent students from Ethiopia, Malawi, Rwanda, Tanzania, Uganda and Zimbabwe.
+We offer Equity and Merit Scholarships to academically excellent students.
+Please see the Equity and Merit website.

 Manchester Alumni Scholarship Schemes